-When you’re a month or two into the sharknado that is planning your wedding, it’s easy to make choosing the groomsmen suit an afterthought.
+When you’re planning your wedding, it’s easy to make choosing the groomsmen suit an afterthought.
 But even with a small wedding party, that groomsmen tux will have a big impact on the look and feel of your big day.

 Choosing a groomsmen tuxedo doesn’t have to be the first—or most difficult—part of your wedding planning process.
 And if you do it right, you won’t have to think about the groomsmen suit again until the best man has lost his tux shirt at the afterparty.
 We’ll show you how to make them look right without the drama.

 Q: Does the groomsmen suit have to match the groom’s suit or tuxedo?

 A: No, but try to keep the outfits in the same “formality” ballpark.
 That is, if the groom’s wearing a suit, his groomsmen would steal his thunder if they were all wearing a tux.
 The suits or tuxedos can be different styles, but the outfits will make more sense together if they’re either all suits or all tuxedos.